TheChuckMo/pup_sysowner/README.md

   - system_group: group or team responsible for the delivered services.
   - system_role: Used to define configuration for a collection of systems.
   - system_note: Short description of usage of server.
+  - system_auth: Identify the method of Authentication for the system.
 ### ex: in code
 ```
 case $sysowner::system_role {